-Older boys will not be offered the vaccine.
+Boys born before 1 September 2006 will not be offered the vaccine.

 When the girls' programme was introduced in 2008, there was no population protection from HPV.
 So, although the programme was aimed at girls aged 12 to 13, a catch-up programme for older girls was introduced to accelerate protection.
 High uptake of HPV vaccine among girls over the last ten years has reduced the prevalence of the types of HPV that the vaccine protects against.
-The risk of unvaccinated boys and girls coming into contact with HPV viruses, and passing them on, is now lower than before 2008.
+The risk of unvaccinated young people coming into contact with HPV viruses, and passing them on, is now lower than before 2008.